Options for Securing Confidential Electronic Data

 - One way to limit security risks for confidential electronic data is not to store it on your own devices.
 Computing and Communications Services (CCS) and some departments provide servers that are designed to provide secure locations to save confidential data.
 This has security advantages over saving confidential data directly on your computer, particularly in the event your computer is lost or stolen.
 CCS provides personal and shared-access folders on file servers free of charge for faculty and staff.
-Click here to request access to the Central File and Print Services (CFAPS).
+You can request for an access to the Central File and Print Services (CFAPS).
 Some other academic and administrative departments offer similar services.

-- If you need to access data stored on the server from a remote location, you can do so securely using RU-VPN - a virtual private network system that encrypts data in transit between Ryerson's servers and your computer.
-Click here to request access to RU-VPN
+- If you need to access data stored on the server from a remote location, you can do so securely using RU-VPN2 - a virtual private network system that encrypts data in transit between Ryerson's servers and your computer.
+You can request for an access to RU-VPN2.

 - For very sensitive data, you can set up encrypted folders containing private or confidential data on devices like laptops or shared workstations.
 The folders can be stored on the server (recommended) or on your hard-drive.
 Current operating systems such as the most recent releases of Windows and Mac OS support folder-level encryption.
 See the resources section for useful links on folder encryption.